scottfreeland/Cryptocurrencies/README.md

 ![Cryptocurrenies Data Cleaned](Resources/crypto_data_cleaned.png)

-Next, I sought to gather outcomes from Principal Component Analysis.
+Next, I sought to gather outcomes from Principal Component Analysis (PCA).
 The true meaning of these components is difficult to elaborate upon in short-form writing.
 Understand, in simplest form, that this computer analysis is drawing relationships among various data points, into a chosen *three* groups.
 This number is variable, but for our analysis, we know three groupings would allow us to see relationships among data most strongly.
 So, we see these relationships among the three groupings of data.

 ![Principal Component Analysis](Resources/pca_analysis.png)